zaneschepke/wgtunnel-docs/Writerside/topics/Features.md

 <note>
     <p>
-        Setting a <tooltip term="primary_tunnel">primary tunnel</tooltip> is not strictly required as the app will automatically select a default tunnel if one does not already exist Additionally, <a anchor="always-on-feature">Always-On VPN</a> is disabled in this mode to prevent conflicts.
+        Setting a <tooltip term="primary_tunnel">primary tunnel</tooltip> is not strictly required as the app will automatically select a default tunnel if one does not already exist.
+Additionally, <a anchor="always-on-feature">Always-On VPN</a> is disabled in this mode to prevent conflicts.
     </p>
 </note>